vuejs/docs/src/guide/introduction.md

 ![Component Tree](/images/components.png)

-In Vue, a component is essentially a Vue instance with pre-defined options.
+In Vue, a component is essentially an instance with pre-defined options.
 Registering a component in Vue is straightforward: we create a component object as we did with `App` objects and we define it in parent's `components` option:

 ```js
 // Create Vue application